 Skip to main content

-This guide walks you through configuring your assertions in credible.toml and creating a release on the platform with pcl apply.
-Prerequisites: What you’ll do: Authenticate, configure credible.toml, and create a release.
-Then review and deploy it in the platform.
+This guide shows you how to configure your assertions in credible.toml and create a release on the platform with pcl apply.
+Prerequisites: What you’ll do: Authenticate, declare the desired assertion state in credible.toml, and create a release.
+Then review and deploy that release in the platform.

 Step 1: Authenticate